oven-sh/bun/docs/runtime/shell.md

 ### `$.raw` (unescaped strings)

-This function returns a string that is not escaped by Bun Shell:
+For security purposes, Bun Shell escapes input by default.
+If you need to disable that, this function returns a string that is not escaped by Bun Shell:

 ```js
 import { $ } from "bun";